 Master of Science in Business Analytics students in this program develop an understanding of business — plus they develop the skills needed to work effectively in a business environment, and learn the analytic skills to solve business problems.
 In addition to the core analytic skills developed during the first year, the business analytics students choose one of two overlapping areas as a concentration: Applied Statistics & Process Optimization.

-The Business Analytics concentration within the MSIROM degree program provides a strong foundation in data analytics by bringing together knowledge from applied statistics, applied mathematics, computer science, optimization, consumer behaviour, risk management, operations research and decision theory.
+The Business Analytics concentration within the MSIROM degree program provides a strong foundation in data analytics by bringing together knowledge from applied statistics, applied mathematics, computer science, optimization, consumer behavior, risk management, operations research and decision theory.
 Students will use this training to solve real problems in finance, marketing, accounting, and scientific applications.
 Students will also complete a Business Intelligence Capstone class, which includes an industry-sponsored project that incorporates the benefits of an internship and case competition.

 The Data Science Certificate helps develop computer science, mathematics and analytical skills in the context of practical application needed to enter the field of data science.
-Discover how to use data science techniques to analyse and extract meaning from extremely large data sets, or “big data.”
+Discover how to use data science techniques to analyze and extract meaning from extremely large data sets, or “big data.”
 Become familiar with relational and non-relational databases as well as the strengths and weaknesses of database systems in an analytics context.
-Apply statistics, machine learning, text retrieval and natural language processing to analyse data and interpret results.
+Apply statistics, machine learning, text retrieval, and natural language processing to analyze data and interpret results.
 Practice using these tools and techniques on data sets of increasing complexity and scale.
 Understand how to apply data science to real-life scenarios.

 Lewis University’s Master of Science in Data Science degree program is designed to provide you a heightened mathematical and computer science skillset to address the issues surrounding the analysis of big data.
-The 36 credit hour program offers also provides you with skills in data mining, data visualization, predictive analysis and data management.
+The 36 credit hour program offers also provides you with skills in data mining, data visualization, predictive analysis, and data management.

 The online UW Master of Science in Data Science is a smart choice for busy adults who want to advance their careers—or start a whole new career—but don’t have time for on-campus courses.
 This data science master’s program will teach you how to harness the power of big data using the latest tools and analytical methods.
 Courses are taught by diverse and distinguished faculty from across the University of Wisconsin System.
-Tuition for the 2015/16 academic year is a flat fee of $825 per credit, $29,700 total tuition, whether you live in Wisconsin or out of state, and financial aid is available for students who quality.
+Tuition for the 2015/16 academic year is a flat fee of $825 per credit, $29,700 total tuition, whether you live in Wisconsin or out of state, and financial aid is available for students who qualify.